-PTA mums feel they are saddled with an unfair workload, but who else will organise the charity cake sale/quiz night/safari supper?
+PTA mums feel they are saddled with an unfair workload, but who else will organise the charity cake sale/Zoom quiz night (covid times and everything) and/or safari supper?
 (If you don’t know what a safari supper is, be thankful for small mercies).

 Harassed Working Mum wishes she could give a tenner and stay in instead.
-She vows to buy her cakes from Tesco but then, in a misplaced display of maternal guilt, stays up baking and swearing until 2 am (actually, it may just be me with the swearing).
+She vows to buy her cakes from Tesco but then, in a misplaced display of maternal guilt, stays up baking and swearing until 2 am (So it’s NOT just me with the swearing!).

 But cheer up, there’s always Ridiculously Dressed Mum to make everyone else feel better.